jsndyks/-/xmas/2023/index.md

 ### Pic of The Month

-Each month we take a picture to see how the kids are growing up.
+Each month we take a picture to see how the kids are growing up.<br/>
 A structured record of change, or not change as they get older!

-Alma and Nell are eleven this month, Fred and Brook are 18 in March.
+Alma and Nell are eleven this month, Fred and Brook are 18 in March.<br/>
 They all seem to be into it still.

 #### &raquo; ALMA